A range of super changes came into effect on 1 July 2017 which may affect you and your super arrangements. Find out more below.

 Are you departing from Australia after a working holiday?

-From 1 July 2017, those on a working holiday in Australia will pay 65% tax on their Departing Australia Superannuation Payment (DASP) when leaving the country.
-This applies to 417 (working holiday) or 462 (work and holiday) visas.
-At present the DASP is taxed at 38%.
+From 1 July 2017, those on a Working Holiday Maker Visa in Australia will pay 65% tax on their Departing Australia Superannuation Payment (DASP) when leaving the country.
+The tax applicable on other Departing Australia Superannuation payments is 35%.

 Are you set to receive the government co-contribution?
 Read on!

 From 2017-18, the amount of government co-contribution reduces on a sliding scale for every dollar of your total income over $36,813 and cuts out altogether for those with a total income exceeding $51,813.
 There are also additional requirements to receive a government co-contribution from 2017-18:

 - a total super balance less than $1.6 million as at 30 June 2017 (for the 2017-18 financial year)